 @requires schema directive to pull in and transform multiple document fields into an experience-oriented property tuned for rendering by frontend apps.
 In this way, devs can benefit from both efficient data access and custom model mapping when needed.

-Expand business use-cases with subgraphs
+Expand business use-cases with a developer data platform

 Need a search bar?
 The same data stored in an Atlas Cluster can be search-indexed and use Atlas Search to perform full-text search operations without additional setup or syncing data to another search technology.

 Engineering teams need to be able to anticipate both current and future needs.
-MongoDB Atlas delivers an application data platform that spans multiple regions, clouds, and deployment types to solve the data challenges of transactional workloads, modern apps, and microservices.
+MongoDB Atlas delivers a developer data platform that spans multiple regions, clouds, and deployment types to solve the data challenges of transactional workloads, modern apps, and microservices.
 Self-healing clusters ensure that developers are not scrambling to diagnose issues with their data nodes, and multi-region and multi-cloud deployments provide automatic failover for both models, respectively.

-Together, Apollo and MongoDB are committed to providing developers with the effective tools they need to simplify their architecture, improve app performance, ship faster, and grow their businesses.
+Together, Apollo GraphQL and MongoDB are committed to providing developers with the effective tools they need to simplify their architecture, improve app performance, ship faster, and grow their businesses.